sybrew/the-seo-framework/readme.txt

 	* Methods within `AutoDescription_Query` have been re-evaluated whether they use the WordPress query cache.
 If that holds true, the query object cache has been omitted from the said method.
 	* Reduced plugin memory usage by 16%.
 TODO confirm again on release version.
 	* Shortened the transient name for the LD+Json output.
 This ensures high post ID number transients are working correctly on old WordPress database versions.
-	* This plugin has once more been profiled with xDebug to ensure the highest performance and eliminate culprits.
+	* This plugin has once more been profiled with xDebug to ensure the highest performance and eliminate culprits, even without Opcode Caching.
 	* Method that alter the term data on request will no longer run if the term data has been updated to WordPress 4.4 standards.
 The affected methods are:
 		* `AutoDescription_TermData::get_term_filter()`
 		* `AutoDescription_TermData::get_terms_filter()`